Real rectifiable currents, holomorphic chains and algebraic cycles: Applications

 \begin{proof} Since $R_{k, k}$ is positive, it is normal.
 The support of $R_{k, k}$ is of $\mathcal{H}^{2k}$-locally finite and $dR_{k, k}=0$, by Theorem \ref{normal to real rectifiable}, $R_{k, k}\in RR_{k, k}(X)$, and by Theorem \ref{generalization of King} and Chow's Theorem, it is an algebraic cycle with real coefficients.
 The result follows from the fact that $e=R_{k, k}+dd^cb_{k+1, k+1}$ where $b_{k+1, k+1}$ is $(k+1, k+1)$-part of $b$. \end{proof}

-\begin{theorem} Let $X$ be a complex projective manifold of dimension $n$.
-Given a smooth triangulation of $X$ and $e\in A^{n-k, n-k}(X)$.
-If $e$ as a $k$-current is homologous to a simplicial $2k$-cycle $P$ with rational coefficients which is $d^c$-closed and the $(k, k)$-part of $P$ is positive, then $e$ is homologous to an algebraic cycle with rational coefficients. \end{theorem}
+\begin{theorem} Let $X$ be a complex projective manifold of dimension $n$ and $e\in A^{n-k, n-k}(X)$.
+If $e$ as a $k$-current is homologous to a Lipschitz $2k$-chain $P$ with rational coefficients which is $d$- and $d^c$-closed and the $(k, k)$-part of $P$ is positive, then $e$ is homologous to an algebraic cycle with rational coefficients. \end{theorem}

 \begin{proof} By assumption we have

 for some $a\in \mathscr{D}'_{2(k+1)}(X)$.
 Since $d^cda=0$, by the $dd^c$-lemma, there is $b\in \mathscr{D}'_{2(k+1)}(X)$ such that

 and hence